23 Free Sales Plan Templates | How to Create (with Examples)

 Get the marketing team’s input

-Aligning the company’s marketing and sales is crucial to a sales plan’s success.
+Aligning the company’s marketing and sales is crucial to a plan’s success.
 Get marketing input to facilitate processes such as prospecting.

 Consult the sales reps to understand their challenges

 Remember that sales reps are doing the actual legwork.
-Therefore, understanding their day-to-day operations can help develop an inclusive sales plan that is effective and feasible to the people at the bottom of the pyramid.
+Therefore, understanding their day-to-day operations can help develop an inclusive plan that is effective and feasible to the people at the bottom of the pyramid.

 A sales plan should grow with the Business